rtayne/TO-SQLHTTP/README.md

 # TO-SQLHTTP-Server
-An AutoHotkey script using an SQLite api / HTTP Server front end.

-* Used to accesss locally a TO Database generated from toutils/todbmanger:
+An AutoHotkey script with an SQLite / HTTP Server front end for api acesses to a to.db from toutils/todbmanger:

   todbmanager - https://github.com/toutils/todbmanager